Arts Grants

 For other funding opportunities from Waterloo Region funders, please visit www.wrapply.ca

-Here is a list of organizations that received support through the Arts Grants Fund in 2024
+Here is a list of organizations that received support through Arts Grants in 2025

 • Cambridge Symphony Orchestra